 Module 3: Insulin support and administration by support workers

 The theory and practice of insulin administration and support and how to encourage the client to be actively involved in their own diabetes care.
 You will need an insulin delivery device like the one you will be using with your client/customer so you can practice using the device in this module.

-The online video session with Jayne Lehmann RN CDE.
+The Online Skills Check with Jayne Lehmann RN CDE.